MC1351: PROstate Cancer Medically Optimized Genome Enhanced ThErapy (PROMOTE)

-I. To determine whether somatic tumor genome alterations identified in tumor tissue before or after the initiation of abiraterone acetate therapy are associated with a 12-week composite progression free survival (PFS) endpoint.
+I. To determine whether somatic tumor genome alterations identified in tumor tissue before or after the initiation of CYP-17 inhibition (like abiraterone therapy) are associated with a 12-week composite progression free survival (PFS) endpoint.

 II.
 To use tumor tissue obtained prior to the initiation of therapy and from the 12 week biopsy to develop tumor xenografts for mechanistic and functional studies which will determine whether mutations identified in the tumor genome are associated with response to drugs that target the observed mutated genes and/or associated pathways.

-I. To determine whether somatic tumor genome alterations identified before or after initiating abiraterone acetate therapy are associated with overall survival.
+I. To determine whether somatic tumor genome alterations identified before or after initiating CYP-17 inhibition (like abiraterone therapy) are associated with overall survival.

 II.
-To determine whether somatic tumor genome alterations identified in tumor tissue before or after the initiation of abiraterone acetate therapy are associated with progression free survival (PFS).
+To determine whether somatic tumor genome alterations identified in tumor tissue before or after the initiation of CYP-17 inhibition (like abiraterone therapy) are associated with progression free survival (PFS).